guardian/tagmanager/readme.md

 credentials via [janus](https://janus.gutools.co.uk/) and export the credentials to your shell using the handy script provided by janus.

-If you are working on the commercial tag functionality and need to be able to upload logos you will also need AWS credentials for the frontend aws account available as an AWS profile named "frontend".
+If you are working on the commercial tag functionality and need to be able to upload logos you will also need AWS credentials for the frontend AWS account available as an AWS profile named "frontend".
 This can also be obtained via janus.

 The tag manager is a standard play app, fire up sbt and run.